-To get a food handlers card, you must complete a training or educational program, which usually includes a final exam or assessment of your learning.
+To get a food handlers card, you must complete a training or educational program, which usually includes a test.

 Although certificates don’t generally have to be renewed, many organizations that issue food handler cards include an expiration date that is 2–3 years after the date of issuance.